rysdev/shuffleFit/README.md

 Core exercises pictured with kettlebell can be substituted with dumbbells for the same effect.

-The user options page only provides functions for registered users.
-All users have the option to delete their user data from the database.
+All registered users have the option to delete their profile from the database.

 Admins have an added option to the add routines to the database.
 This page has three forms for adding